 Once you decide on black or white for the main colour you can then make decisions on walls and flooring.
 Balance this up with the larger pieces of furniture, rugs etc. And finally have fun with your accent colour.
 Remember this is only 10% of the room though.
 It’s a case of less is more.
 Finally, to give the room a more homely feel make sure to mix up your textures too and layering.

 As black also absorbs light I find introducing metallics (in my case normally gold or brass) to the scheme can help to lift a monochrome interior.
 I find silver can be a little stark but is great for a more formal feel.
 Copper can be too in your face and I think is on the end of it’s recent resurgence.
 And so for me it’s gold tones all the way.
 They inject a warmth that the other metallics can only be jealous of.

 ADDING WOOD ACCENTS TO SOFTEN A PREDOMINANTLY WHITE SCHEME IN YOUNGEST RFW’S BEDROOM

 When it comes to how to do monochrome interiors keeping it simple is often the key to achieving a perfect finish.
 By teaming black with white and balancing the two perfectly you can achieve a stunning effect.
+For me it works so perfectly with my other dark painted rooms.
 The epitome of classic chic, it’s like the home version of Audrey Hepburn.
 What do you think?
 Is it for you?
 I’d love to hear your thoughts, please do leave a comment below.
 Pinterest Board Oh, and if you love monochrome interiors just as much as me, I have the perfect just for you x